 Brandon Carlo was a projected first-round pick, but when everyone passed on him, Sweeney selected Carlo with the 37th pick.
 It did not take him long to find himself in Boston, breaking into the lineup in his draft year.
-Being paired with captain Zdeno Chara, Carlo quickly established himself in the NHL.
+Being paired with captain Zdeno Chara in his early years in the league, Carlo quickly established himself in the NHL.

 Carlo is a top-four defenseman and a valuable member of the penalty kill.
 He recently completed his seventh season and has 24 goals and 62 assists in 478 career games.
 He signed a six-year, $24.6 million contract before the 2021-22 season to be a staple of the Boston defense in the future.
 He has had multiple concussions recently which is something that can be scary, but he still plays the same way he has since making it to the NHL full-time.
 A big physical presence that is one of the top penalty-killing defensemen the Bruins have.